MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_09_Azure_resource_management_with_PowerShell.md

     module: 'Module 9: Managing Azure resources with PowerShell'
 ---

-# Lab answer key: Azure resource management with PowerShell
+# Azure resource management with PowerShell

 ## Exercise 1: Activating the Azure subscription and installing the PowerShell Az module